hhxsv5/php-sse/README.md

 PHP SSE: Server-sent Events
 ======

-A simple and efficient library implemented server-sent events by PHP.
+A simple and efficient library implemented HTML5's server-sent events by PHP, is used to real-time push events from server to client, and easier than Websocket, instead of AJAX request.

 ## Requirements